Walter Francis Sullivan: Auxiliary Bishop and Bishop of Richmond

 Sullivan served on the boards of the Center for Theology and Public Policy in Washington, D.C.; the Virginia Interfaith Center for Public Policy in Richmond; the Christian Children's Fund in Richmond; the Catholic Committee of Appalachia; and numerous diocesan boards.
 He was a board member of the National Catholic Office for Persons with Disabilities and the National Conference of Catholic Bishops.

 In 1977, Sullivan established a joint Catholic and Episcopalian parish, Holy Apostles in Virginia Beach, Virginia.
 The church had separate altars for the two denominations.
 That same year, he established the diocesan Commission on Sexual Minorities to reach out to LGBT Catholics.
 When the Virginia Holocaust Museum in Richmond was being planned, he made a $50,000 personal donation to it.

 Sullivan served as bishop-president of Pax Christi USA, the national Catholic peace movement, from 1991 to 2001.
 He also served on the writing committee for the 10th anniversary statement of the US Conference of Catholic Bishops' peace pastoral, "The Harvest of Justice is Sown in Peace" (1993).

 Retirement

-Sullivan's resignation as bishop of the Diocese of Richmond was accepted on September 16, 2003, by Pope John Paul II.
+Sullivan's resignation as bishop of Richmond was accepted on September 16, 2003, by Pope John Paul II.
 In 2012, despite being debilitated from inoperable liver cancer, Sullivan temporarily left the hospital for a prison visit.
-On the Sunday before he died, 400 serenaded him outside his house, singing his favorite hymn, "Sweet, Sweet Spirit."
+On the Sunday before he died, 400 people serenaded him outside his house, singing his favorite hymn, "Sweet, Sweet Spirit."
 Walter Sullivan died on December 11, 2012, in Richmond at age 84.